Many long-time small business owners would agree with the line from the 1970s song by the band Faces: “I wish that I knew what I know now.”

 Every employee at The Handwork Studio has a dashboard with their goals on it which shows their progress toward those goals.
 It helps keep everyone focused, Kelly adds: “I can tell you at any exact moment how much revenue we have, the traffic of our website and how many Facebook likes we have.”

 Building a performance-driven culture all starts with being very specific about goals– for yourself and your employees.
+When an employee is happy, they will be able to give the best possible performance and customer service.

 3. Delegate Whenever Possible